Independence in Infinite Probabilistic Databases: Introduction

 Also for \emph{probabilistic XML} \cite{Abiteboul+2009,KimelfeldSenellart2013}, an infinite model covering continuous distributions has been introduced \cite{Abiteboul+2011}.
 Yet, this approach leaves the document structure finite.
 On the contrary, in \cite{Benedikt+2010}, the authors propose an unbounded model of probabilistic XML that does not support continuously distributed data.

 Query answering in PDBs is closely related to the problem of \emph{weighted model counting (WMC)} \cite{VanDenBroeckSuciu2017}, that is, to counting the models of a logical sentence in a weighted way.
 In recent work, the WMC problem was extended to infinite domains as well \cite{Belle2017}.
 The idea of completions of probabilistic databases is introduced in OpenPDBs \cite{Ceylan+2016,FriedmanVanDenBroeck2019}, as a means to overcome problems arising from the closed-world assumption in probabilistic databases \cite{Reiter1981,ZimanyiPirotte1997} as lined out before.
 The work \cite{Stoyanovich+2011} essentially describes a model of block-independent disjoint completions of a given \emph{incomplete} database where the probabilities of the missing facts are inferred from the existing ones.
+In \cite{Borgwardt+2017,Borgwardt+2018}, ontologies are used to improve query results on PDBs.

 Some related fields of research (in particular, artificial intelligence and machine learning \cite{DeRaedt+2016,Belle2020} and probabilistic programming \cite{Gordon+2014}) have developed approaches towards infinite probabilistic data models before as modeling languages or systems such as BLOG \cite{Milch+2005} or Markov Logic Networks \cite{RichardsonDomingos2006,SinglaDomingos2007,WangDomingos2008}, as abstract data types \cite{Faradjian+2002}, and various probabilistic programming languages as, for example, ProbLog \cite{DeRaedt+2007,Gutmann+2011} and others \cite{Goodman+2008,Pfeffer2009,Tolpin+2015}.
 On the side of programming languages, Probabilistic Programming Datalog \cite{Barany+2017,Grohe+2020} has direct ties to PDBs.
-Programming with point processes for practical stochastic models has been recently cast into a monadic framework with category-theoretic foundations \cite{DashStaton2020}.
+Programming with point processes for practical stochastic models has been recently cast into a monadic framework with category-theoretic foundations \cite{DashStaton2021}.
 From a very abstract point of view the basic model presented there is the model from \cite{GroheLindner2020} that we use for uncountable PDBs in \cref{s:beyond}.
 A construction of probability spaces over sets of facts from a countably infinite product space of facts already appeared in the probabilistic programming community as \emph{distribution semantics} \cite{Sato1995}.

 Infinite relational structures also play a role in the discussion of limit probabilities in asymptotic combinatorics \cite{Bollobas2001,Spencer2001}.
 For example, the classical Erd\oldH{o}s-Rényi model $\G(n,p)$ is essentially \enquote{tuple-independent}: it describes a probability distribution over $n$-vertex graphs where every possible edge is drawn independently with probability $p$.
 Usually, the focus lies on studying properties of this model as $n \to \infty$.
 In such a model, properties of large graphs (or databases) dominate the observed behavior.
 This contrasts the infinite tuple-independence model we discuss here, that is dominated by instances in the vicinity of its expected instance size (which is always finite for tuple-independent PDBs).
 There exists work studying limit probabilities in PDBs \cite{Dalvi+2004} and incomplete databases \cite{Libkin2018,Console+2020}.